 As mentioned in this guide to gut health and hormones, the gut is a key player in hormone production and detoxification.

-As a results, it’s not surprising that hormonal imbalance and gut imbalance tend to go hand-in-hand.
+As a result, it’s not surprising that hormonal imbalance and gut imbalance tend to go hand-in-hand.

-Thankfully, juices are incredibly beneficial for the gut because they contain soluble fiber, which acts as prebiotics.
+Thankfully, juices are incredibly beneficial for the gut because they contain soluble fiber, some of which act as prebiotics.

 Having a healthy gut flora is a must for hormone balance because the gut: